MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VIII-Agricultural-Marketing-Service-Federal-Grain-Inspection-Service-Fair-Trade-Practices-Program-Department-Agriculture/subchapter-A-Federal-Grain-Inspection/part-810-Official-United-States-Standards-Grain/subpart-G-United-States-Standards-Oats/subjectgroup-ECFRd696a9191e772b6-Special-Grades-Special-Grade-Requirements/section-810.1005.md

 (g) *Smutty oats.* Oats that have kernels covered with smut spores to give a smutty appearance in mass, or that contain more than 0.2 percent of smut balls.

-(h) *Thin oats.* Oats that contain more than 20.0 percent of oats and other matter, except fine seeds, that pass through a 0.064 ×3/8 oblong-hole sieve but remain on top of a5/64 triangular-hole sieve after sieving according to procedures prescribed in FGIS instructions.
+(h) *Thin oats.* Oats that contain more than 20.0 percent of oats and other matter, except fine seeds, that pass through a 0.064 × 3/8 oblong-hole sieve but remain on top of a 5/64 triangular-hole sieve after sieving according to procedures prescribed in FGIS instructions.

 [52 FR 24418, June 30, 1987, as amended at 52 FR 24441, June 30, 1987]